hack-the-rat/free-code-camp/full-stack-developer-certification/html/basic-html/images-svgs/README.md

 # Working with Inages and SVGs

-In these lessons, you will learn how to work with SVGs and learn about techniques for optimizing your images.

 ## What Are Common Ways to Optimize Media Assets?

 There are three tools to consider when using media, such as images, on your web pages: the size, the format, and the compression.